inknos/morla/README.md

 ansible-playbook server.yml --tags=setup-nginx -K
 ```

-To stop/destroy a container:
+To destroy a container:
 ```
-ansible-playbook server.yml --tags=stop-nginx -K
 ansible-playbook server.yml --tags=destroy-nginx -K
 ```

-To purge a container and its config dir:
+If you have a file `password` with became password inside
 ```
-ansible-playbook server.yml --tags=purge-nginx -K
+ansible-playbook server.yml --vault-password-file=password
 ```